official-pac/smart-vision/README.md

      comment: Contains custome made keyboard functionality.
 This functionality has been implemented only in the Search page to show-case the feasibility and functioality.

   NOTE: 1.
 Start json-server before using the appliction.
+Execute below command inside the project root folder.

            Command: json-server --watch db.json